MechMindRobotics/mecheye_cpp_samples/profiler/TriggerWithExternalDeviceAndEncoder/README.md

-# AcquirePointCloud Sample
+# TriggerWithExternalDeviceAndEncoder Sample

-With this sample, you can acquire the profile data, generate the point cloud, and save the point cloud in the CSV and PLY formats.
+With this sample, you can trigger data acquisition with signals input from the external device, trigger line scans with signals input from the encoder, and then retrieve and save the acquired data.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).